greglu/hbase-writer/README.txt

   So this value is a comma seperated list of the zk quorum. i.e.: zkHost1,zkHost2,zkHost3

+zkclientport
+  The zookeeper quroum client port that clients should connect to to get HBase information. i.e.: 2181

 table
   Which table in HBase to write the crawl to.
 This table will be created automatically if it doesnt exist. i.e.: Webtable